-These rules are promulgated by the Idaho State Board of Land Commissioners pursuant to This Chapter is adopted under the legal authorities of Title 47, Chapter 13, Idaho Code, Section 47-1316; Title 58, Chapter 1, Idaho Code, Sections 58-104(6) and 58-105; and Title 67, Chapter 52, Idaho Code.
-The Board has delegated to the Director of the Department of Lands ("department") the duties and powers under the act and these rules; provided that the Board retains responsibility for approval of permits-and administrative review.
-(3-18-22)(\\\\)

-e rules; provided that the Board retains responsibility for approval of permi (3-18-22) 001.
-TITLE AND-SCOPE.
+001. TITLE AND-SCOPE.

 01. Title.
-These rules are titled IDAPA 20.03.01 "Rules Governing Dredge and Placer Mining Opera itions in Idaho."
-(3- -18-22) 0 21 .
-Scope.
-These rules constitute the Idaho Department of Lands' administrative proc tation of the Idaho Dredge and Placer Mining Protection Act with the intent and purp nds, streams, and watercourses within the state, from destruction by dredge mining and to preserve the same for the enjoyment, use, and benefit of all of the people, a the streams of Idaho is in the public interest. establish the notification requireme lacer exploration, and the application and operation requirements of dredge and mines .
-In addit tion, these rules establish the reclamation and financial assurance requirements for a II these activit ties.
-(3 18 22 ) () 02.
-Applicability.
-These rules are to be read and applied in conjunction with the Act. ( ) a.
-These rules apply to all lands within the state, including private and federal lands , which are di sturbed by dredge or placer mining conducted after November 24, 1954. ( ) b.
-These rules apply to the following activities: ( ) i.
-All dredge and placer exploration activities using motorized earth-moving equipm ent. ( ) topso ii. il. overbi The extraction of minerals from a placer deposit, including the removal of vege urden, and minerals; construction and operation of on-site processing equipment; d and waste materials; design and operation of siltation and other water quality other activities contiguous to the mining site that disturb land and affect water quantity. ( ) ana, o · Water quartetyr c.
-These rules do not apply to the following: ( ) i.
-Mining operations regulated by the Mined Land Reclamation Act; ( ii.
-Surface disturbance caused by the underground mining of a placer deposit, unle ess the depos it outcro ops on or near the surface and the operation will result in the probable subsidence of the land s urface. ( )
+These rules are titled IDAPA 20.03.01 "Rules Governing Dredge and Placer Mining Operations in Idaho."
+(3-18-22)

+021. Scope.
+These rules constitute the Idaho Department of Lands' administrative procedures for implementation of the Idaho Dredge and Placer Mining Protection Act with the intent and purpose to protect the lands, streams and watercourses within the state, from destruction by dredge mining and by placer mining, and to preserve the same for the enjoyment, use and benefit of all of the people, and that clean water in the streams of Idaho is in the public interest establish the notification requirements for dredge and placer exploration, and the application and operation requirements of dredge and placer mines.
+In addition, these rules establish the reclamation and financial assurance requirements for all these activities.
+(3 18 22)()

+02. Applicability.
+These rules are to be read and applied in conjunction with the Act.

+a.
+These rules apply to all lands within the state, including private and federal lands, which are disturbed by dredge or placer mining conducted after November 24, 1954. ()

+b.
+These rules apply to the following activities:

+i.
+All dredge and placer exploration activities using motorized earth-moving equipment. ()

+ii.
+The extraction of minerals from a placer deposit, including the removal of vegetation, topsoil, overburden, and minerals; construction and operation of on-site processing equipment; disposal of overburden and waste materials; design and operation of siltation and other water quality control facilities; and other activities contiguous to the mining site that disturb land and affect water quality and/or water quantity.